codeforamerica/ohana-api/README.md

     script/reset

-### User authentication and emails
+### User authentication
-The app allows developers to sign up for an account via the home page (http://localhost:8080), but all email addresses need to be verified first.
-In development, the app sends email via Gmail.
-If you want to try this email process on your local machine, you need to configure your Gmail username and password by creating a file called `application.yml` in the config folder, and entering your info like so:

-    GMAIL_USERNAME: your_email@gmail.com
-    GMAIL_PASSWORD: your_password

-`application.yml` is ignored in `.gitignore`, so you don't have to worry about exposing your credentials if you ever push code to GitHub.
-If you don't care about email interactions, but still want to try out the signed in experience, you can [sign in](http://localhost:8080/users/sign_in) with either of the users whose username and password are stored in [db/seeds.rb](https://github.com/codeforamerica/ohana-api/blob/master/db/seeds.rb).
+The app automatically sets up users you can [sign in](http://localhost:8080/users/sign_in) with.
+Their username and password are stored in [db/seeds.rb](https://github.com/codeforamerica/ohana-api/blob/master/db/seeds.rb).

 ### Test the app